The erector spinae is a main troublemaker when it comes to low back pain.

 The lateral part, which consists of considerably bigger muscles, is in charge for “larger” movements.

-When contracting both sides it helps to keep the body in an upright position and further bends the back backwards.
+When contracting both sides it helps to keep the body in an upright position and bends the back backwards.

 If only one side of your lateral tract contracts, your spine and thus your body gets bend sideways to the same side.